sethta/no-page-comment/readme.txt

 = Settings Page =

 Click 'No Page Comment' in the settings panel.
-A screen will display showing the following settings for posts, pages, and any other custom post type installed on your blog:
+A screen will display showing the following settings for posts, pages, attachments and any other custom post type installed on your blog:

 * Disable comments
 * Disable trackbacks